Explore News

 Tips & Cycling Knowledge

-How to change a Class 2 e-bike to Class 3?
+How to Change a Class 2 E-Bike to Class 3: Unlock Your Kingbull's Speed Potential

 Ready to unleash the full potential of your electric bike?
-These steps will show you how to adjust your settings and unlock Class 3, allowing for pedal assist up to 28 mph.
+Follow these steps to access the ebike display settings and unlock Class 3 performance.

-Enter the Settings Menu: With your display screen powered on, press and hold the "+" and "-" buttons simultaneously to access the P-gear settings interface.
+With your Kingbull display screen powered on, press and hold the "+" and "-" buttons simultaneously for about 2-3 seconds.
+This will take you into the P-setting interface.

 Short-press the "+" button to enter the password input screen.

-After entering the complete password, press the power button one final time to verify it.
+After entering 1, 0, 1, 0, press the power button one final time to verify.

-Save Your Changes: To finalize the new settings, press and hold the "+" and "-" buttons simultaneously again until the display confirms the changes have been saved.
+To finalize your new ebike speed settings, press and hold the "+" and "-" buttons simultaneously again until the display returns to the main screen.
+Your changes are now saved!

 Read more